 The stone disks

 The tepari are disks carved in volcanic stone that are then decorated with various images.
-This is how they work: in the center of all Wixaritari temples there is always a fire lit, which is the point where all Wixaritari meetings converge.
-Under this fire there is a well that establishes communication between the underworld, the world of people, and the underworld or world of the 39 gods.
+This is how they work: in the center of all Wixaritari temples, there is always fire lit, which is the point where all Wixaritari meetings converge.
+Under this fire, there is a well that establishes communication between the underworld, the world of people, and the underworld or world of the 39 gods.

 This well is a powerful center of cosmic communication.
 But since the forces of evil reside in the underworld and these forces are always trying to penetrate the other two worlds, the Wixaritari place a sacred tepari that closes all possibility of entry and keeps them captive in their underworld.

 These disks are also placed on the altars of the temples and in the sanctuaries of the mount that the wixaritari establish to communicate with their gods throughout the daily tasks.
-They establish these sanctuaries in special sites such as rocks, caves, water eyes or tree feet.
+They establish these sanctuaries in special sites such as rocks, caves, water eyes, or feet of a tree.
 The tepari are in themselves a kind of tabernacle.

 On the jícaras are placed the prayers and also the gifts that people address to the gods.
 The priests use these jícaras to give drinks to the gods during the ritual ceremonies and, after offering the drink to the gods, they also use them to give drinks to those who participate in the ceremonial festivities.

 A candle (katira in wixárika) is a niérika.
 It is a niérika because of its cylindrical shape which, like the arrow, brings together the different levels of the world.
 The candles are the pillars of the world and support the vault of the sky.
 That is why it is important to keep many candles lit at all times.